k3ssdev/horizon-jpl-api-java/README.md

-# Getting Started with the Horizon API using Java
+# Getting Started with the Horizons API using Java

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project provides a solar system simulation utilizing the Horizon API for Java and includes an example program in Python.
-It allows you to generate a simulation of the solar system and retrieve data using the Horizon API from NASA's Jet Propulsion Laboratory (JPL).
+This project provides a solar system simulation utilizing the Horizons API for Java and includes an example program in Python.
+It allows you to generate a simulation of the solar system and retrieve data using the Horizons API from NASA's Jet Propulsion Laboratory (JPL).

-## About the Horizon API
+## About the Horizons API

-The Horizon API provides access to JPL's Horizons system.
+The Horizons API provides access to JPL's Horizonss system.
 To make use of the API, an input file must be created containing settings appropriate for the desired ephemeris results.
-Please refer to the Horizons batch example/instructions for detailed information on the possible settings.
-Note that an alternate Horizons API is also available, which uses the HTTP GET method to send Horizons parameters as query parameters via the URL.
+Please refer to the Horizonss batch example/instructions for detailed information on the possible settings.
+Note that an alternate Horizonss API is also available, which uses the HTTP GET method to send Horizonss parameters as query parameters via the URL.

-## Java Horizon API Query
+## Java Horizons API Query

-To query the Horizon API with Java, follow these steps:
+To query the Horizons API with Java, follow these steps:

 1. Make sure you have Java Development Kit (JDK) 8 or above installed.
 2. Clone this repository to your local machine.
 3. Open the project in your preferred Java development environment.
 4. Edit the `query_parameters.txt` file and customize the parameters based on your desired query.
-5. Run the `HorizonQuery.java` class to send the Horizon API query and retrieve the data.
+5. Run the `HorizonsQuery.java` class to send the Horizons API query and retrieve the data.
 6. The results will be saved in the `results.txt` file.

 ## Python Example Program

-An example program in Python is also provided for querying the Horizon API.
+An example program in Python is also provided for querying the Horizons API.
 Follow these steps to run the program:

 1. Make sure you have Python installed on your machine.
 2. Open the `horizons.py` file.